B.A – Queen’s University, AMI Diploma – Toronto Montessori Institute

 Mary grew up in the heart of Toronto and pursued a degree at Queen’s University in Kingston.
 Mary decided to complete her A.M.I. primary diploma, under the direction of Renilde Montessori, granddaughter of Dr. Maria Montessori, at the Toronto Montessori Institute in 1983.
 Several years later, Mary moved to Waterloo along with her husband and raised her son and daughter in the midst of the region’s beautiful countryside.

 Over the years, Mary had the privilege of working at 5 wonderful schools in south-western Ontario.
 During the latter years of her career, Mary travelled to Chengdu China to open a new Montessori classroom, provided teacher-training in both the Philippines and Vietnam and attended the International Montessori Congress in both Portland and Prague.
+She was also the Lead Montessori Guide at Dundas Valley Montessori School for over 5 years.

 In her spare time, Mary enjoys skating, swimming, singing and writing.
 She is happiest when in the company of young children and amongst a forest of trees.
 Mary is also in the process of completing the 3rd and final volume of her Montessori Primary Teacher’s Guidebooks, entitled “At Home in the Montessori Children’s House”.
 Mary has always believed that it is only a matter of time before the Montessori approach to education is accepted and embraced all around the world as the best way to educate and raise children.